 Does this recipe require active dry yeast?

 It does not.
 My family has made this recipe for years and we’ve never added yeast, and have had great success with this recipe.
 It is a tried and true recipe for sure.
-You can if you would like, but it is definitely not a necessary component of this amish bread starter.
-Feel free to add a packet of yeast when mixing up the starter.
+This is a recipe for quick bread which require no yeast when making.

 Can I substitute brown sugar for white sugar?